linear-b/gitstream/docs/custom-github-app.md

 ## Prerequisite

+1. Self-hosted GitHub Server
+2. <a href="https://app.linearb.io/login" target="_blank">Login</a>, or <a href="https://app.linearb.io/sign-up" target="_blank">create a free account</a> on the LinearB app, and follow the steps to <a href="https://linearb.helpdocs.io/article/0xxpvue4s9-connect-git-stream-using-a-git-lab-integration" target="_blank">connect gitStream Using a GitLab Integration</a>.
-- Decide the endpoint at which you'll be running gitStream.
+3. Decide the endpoint at which you'll be running gitStream.
 It's typically `gitstream.<your-domain>.com`.
 Your application won't be running there yet, but you need to know the endpoint you'll be using.

 !!! warning
     For integrating with GitHub Enterprise Server (GHE), the top-level domain for gitStream must be the same as the top-level GHE domain.
 For example, if your GHE is running on `github.prod.company.com`, then gitStream should also run at a `.company.com` endpoint.